Skip navigation

 OVC TTAC offers a module on Trauma-Informed Care through Victim Assistance Training (VAT) Online.
 Module lessons include: definitions, how to develop trauma-informed programs, and more.

+All task force members should understand how trauma affects victims' response to services and the criminal justice process, and the individual task force members' response to victims.
 A trauma-informed approach begins with understanding the physical, social, and emotional impact of trauma on the individual, as well as on the professionals who help them.
-This includes victim-centered practices.
-It incorporates three elements:
+It incorporates four elements [PDF 789KB]:

 1. Realizing the prevalence of trauma.